 Article I - Name And Purpose

 Section 1 - The name of the organization will be USS Lafayette (SSBN 616) Association, hereinafter called The Association.

 Section 2 - The Lafayette Association is a fraternal organization for United States Navy Submariners who served aboard the nuclear powered fleet ballistic submarine USS Lafayette (SSBN 616).
 The primary purpose of the association is to provide an opportunity for the members to enjoy camaraderie with former shipmates and other submariners with a common background of service aboard the Lafayette, and to provide an opportunity for members to actively participate in reunions and other activities of the association.

-Section 3 – The Association will be a “Non-Profit Veterans Association” as defined by the tax code, and will not have nor issue shares, stocks or dividends.
+Section 3 – The Association will be a “Not-for-profit Veterans Association” as defined by the tax code, and will not have nor issue shares, stocks or dividends.
 Association funds will only be used for the benefit of the association members.
-As a “Non-Profit Veterans Association”, we do not need to and should not apply for formal Non-profit status and we have no tax reporting requirement.
+As a “Not-for-profit Veterans Association”, we do not need to and should not apply for formal Non-profit status and we have no tax reporting requirement.